BatzJunior/testrepo/_pages/022-configuration.md

 permalink: /dataservice/configuration/
 sections:
   general: General Information
-  endpoint: Endpoint Information
-  add: Add Attributes
-  get: Get Configuration
-  update: Update Attributes
-  delete: Delete Attributes
+  endpoint: REST API Endpoints
+  sdk: .NET SDK Methods
 ---

 ## {{ page.sections['general'] }}

 The PiWeb configuration consists of a list of attributes for all types of entities.
-There are different kinds of entites:
+The different types of entites are:

 * *parts*,
 * *characteristics*,